-Nevertheless, the Group continues to operate against a challenging economic backdrop caused by the negative impact that the Cost-of-Living crisis, inflationary spikes and the hike in interest rates has had on overall consumer confidence and levels of discretionary spend amongst the Matalan customer base.
+Nevertheless, the Group continues to operate against a challenging economic backdrop caused in part by the negative impact that the Cost-of-Living crisis had on overall consumer confidence and levels of discretionary spend amongst the Matalan customer base, and in part due to the wider macro-economic uncertainties caused by the potential risks of restrictions, tariffs and additional costs being levelled on international trade.

 As part of the directors' going concern assessment, we have therefore considered the potential impact of these factors on both consumer demand and on the Group's cost base.
-We believe the steps taken by management to shelter the business from rising costs, along with the Group's strategic position as a value retailer, will help the business manage these challenges.
+We believe the steps taken by management to shelter the business from rising costs, its diversified and robust supply chain, and the Group's strategic position as a value retailer, will help the business manage these challenges.

 The directors have assessed the Group cashflow forecasts in order to inform the Board's conclusions as to the ability of the Group to have sufficient headroom to meet its liabilities as they fall due, and to allow it to operate as a going concern over a period of 12 months from the approval of the financial statements.
-These forecasts include the FY25 budget along with FY26 expectations.
-Through a focus on improved customer value, product choice, investment in store experience and a stronger online channel, the business is expected to drive a return to growth, whilst the transformation plans, and improved product value initiatives brought in by the new Senior Management Team are expected to deliver an improvement in EBITDA profitability.
+These forecasts include the FY26 budget along with the Group's FY27 plan.
+Through a focus on improved customer value and product improvements, refreshing and growing the Group retail estate, enhancing our E-commerce & loyalty offerings, developing our commercial partnerships and reinvigorating our international proposition, the business is expected to drive a return to revenue growth and an improvement in EBITDA profitability.